vkbo/novelWriter/docs/source/usage_typography.rst

 `Modifier letter apostrophe`_ with more details.

 .. note::
-   On export with the :guilabel:`Build Manuscript` tool, these apostrophes will be replaced automatically with the corresponding right hand single quote symbol as is generally recommended.
+   On export with the :guilabel:`Compile Manuscript` tool, these apostrophes will be replaced automatically with the corresponding right hand single quote symbol as is generally recommended.
    Therefore it doesn't really matter if you only use them to correct syntax highlighting.